 Try to transform any data into real scenes.
 In addition, a good story has a good structure.
 Every fascinating and concise narrative has a logical and clear storyline as the framework.
 Try to use a six-sentence structure to describe your success story and tell it as a story.

-For more presentation tips from Own The Room on storytelling, check out our learning path constructed to make you a master at Engaging With Stories.
+For more presentation tips from Own The Room on storytelling, check out our sessions constructed to make you a master at engaging an audience.

 3. Engage Your Audience

 In 2009, Bill Gates gave a Ted Talk speech.
 The topic was mosquitoes, malaria, and educational issues in Africa.
 Halfway through the speech, Bill Gates released mosquitoes that were originally enclosed in glass and said:

 “There is no reason only poor people should have the experience the attacks of mosquitoes.
 Don’t worry, these mosquitoes are not infected with the virus.”